 The area is known for its dense forest covering, mountainous terrain and stunning waterfalls, offering a variety of scenic spots that any outdoor enthusiast would appreciate.
-The campground is still currently in the development stage, but the planned facilities include an area for campers using tents, plus luxurious cabins if glamping is more your style.
+The campground is still currently under construction, but the planned facilities include an area for campers using tents, plus luxurious cabins if glamping is more your style.

 The project is headed up by the Japanese branch of Danish outdoor equipment brand Nordisk, and is aiming to promote sustainable design and lifestyle.
 The brand is also working to incorporate the Danish ethos of hygge (pronouned 'hoo-geh'), which is the feeling of cosiness and conviviality.
 The current plans show an area called the Hygge Education Field, so we’re guessing the campsite will also teach visitors to incorporate the hygge spirit into their own lives.